Donovan Sebrango: International play

 Sebrango was selected twice to play for the Canadian national junior team for the same tournament.
 He was selected for the initial team to play for the 2022 World Junior Ice Hockey Championships beginning in December 2021.
 However, the first tournament, which lasted four days, was cancelled due to the COVID-19 pandemic.
 The International Ice Hockey Federation elected to play a completely new tournament in August 2022, opting to start fresh and void the results of the games played in December.
 Sebrango made the team for the new tournament, as some of the players from the December tournament were not included, and was selected to be an alternate captain.
 Canada went on to win the gold medal in a 3–2 overtime victory over Finland in the final.

 Personal life

-Sebrango is a citizen of both Canada and Cuba.
-His father, Eduardo, is a retired professional Cuban footballer who emigrated to Canada in 1999.
-He married Sebrango's mother Kim with whom he had two children, Donovan and his sister, but they divorced when Donovan was still just a toddler.
+Sebrango has heritage with both Canada and Cuba.
+His father, Eduardo, is a former professional Cuban footballer who emigrated to Canada in 1999.
+He was married to Sebrango's Canadian mother, Kim (Lyttle), with whom he had two children.
+They divorced when the children were toddlers.
 Kim and her two children moved to Kingston, Ontario, where she raised them as a single mother.
+Sebrango began playing hockey in nearby Gananoque as a Tim Hortons Timbit.